LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 #### The Five-Step System

+This process will allow you to highlight what you need to read and eliminate what you need to ignore.
+It's a way to quickly process a book and get a high-level understanding of what the book is about befor einvesting more time reading certain sections of the book.

 ##### 1. Prepare

 How do you intend to use the new information that you learn from reading?
 Ensure that you have a clear purpose for what you are reading, which will help you focus while reading.